bosankus/PollingEngine/README.md

 ## Project Overview

+Note: Public API rename — PollingEngineApi has been renamed to PollingApi, and apps should use the facade object `Polling` instead of referencing `PollingEngine` directly.

 PollingEngine helps you repeatedly call a function until a condition is met or limits are reached.
 It is designed for long‑polling workflows like waiting for a server job to complete, checking payment status, etc.